kramsretlow/Autologistic.jl/docs/src/Examples.md

 effect of altitude and temperature on species presence, construct an `ALRsimple` model.

 ```@example hydro
-# Autologistic.jl requres predictors to be a matrix of Float64
+# Autologistic.jl reqiures predictors to be a matrix of Float64
 Xmatrix = Array{Float64}([ones(2995) df.altitude df.temperature])

 # Create the model